Work

 On-site interviews and data collection

-Unfortunately, I didn’t get approval to run company-wide surveys or conduct formal interviews, so I had to make due with the research I could gather while working my usual shifts.
+I didn’t get approval to run company-wide surveys or conduct formal interviews, so I had to make due with the research I could gather while working my usual shifts.

 visual